ARMmbed/TLSSocket/README.md

 socket->send(data, size);
 ```

-Please note that internal TLS structures require over 1 kB of RAM, so each TLSSocket should be allocated from heap using `new` command, instead of using stack.
+Please note that internal TLS structures require over 1 kB of RAM, so each TLSSocket should be allocated from heap using `new` command, instead of using stack or statically allocating it.

 ### Design